JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 WEND
 ...

-Example #2.
+**Example #2**.
 The following code prints a telephone list, given a story that contains an address list.
 The address list entries are separated by two or more paragraph marks, and each entry has the following form.

 ...
 Person/Business Name